Row, row, row that boat gently down the stream….Do you remember that nursery rhyme? In this post, we are going to make paper boats that float!

 As I like to recycle my throw-outs, I kept hold of my sweet and crisp wrappers which I will use as decoration for the boats and or even bits of newspaper!

-Here is a short demo, showing you how to fold your A4 paper into a boat.
+Before we move, here is a short demo showing you how to fold your A4 paper into a boat.
 (I use a similar method.)

-Here are the examples, one with snack wrappers and the other the lyricks from ‘Row, row row your boat’ nursery rhyme.
+Here are the examples, one with snack wrappers and the other the lyrics from the ‘Row, row, row your boat’ nursery rhyme.

-Using a ruler will help to make the creases more sharper.
+Using a ruler will help to make the creases sharper.

 Laminating machine.